-Sexting and/or Possession of Sexually Explicit, Vulgar or Violent Material B Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
+Sexting and/or Possession of Sexually Explicit, Vulgar or Violent Material (see board policies AC and ACA) - Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
 This prohibition does not apply to curricular material that has been approved by district staff for its educational value.
 Students will not be disciplined for speech in situations where it is protected by law.

-First Confiscation.
-Principal/Student conference, detention, or in- Offense: school suspension.
+First Offense: Confiscation.
+Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Confiscation.
 Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

-Sexual Activity B Consensual acts of sex or consensual simulations of sex including, but not limited to, intercourse or oral or manual stimulation.
+Sexual Activity - Consensual acts of sex or consensual simulations of sex including, but not limited to, intercourse or oral or manual stimulation.